PvPClt/project/album_en.md

 ![](Images/En_Album_08.jpg)

-Leisure center for pensioners in Moscow.
+Leisure center for pensioners in Moscow, Russia.
 Two old ladies and an old man are weaving a camouflage net for the front.

 **Old man:**